Germany delays decision on Israeli drones, approves warships

-BERLIN The German parliament's budget committee on Wednesday postponed a decision on a 1-billion-euro ($1.11 billion) funding package for the military, including a deal to lease Israeli-made armed drones, sources told Reuters.
+BERLIN (Reuters) - The German parliament’s budget committee on Wednesday postponed a decision on a 1-billion-euro ($1.11 billion) funding package for the military, including a deal to lease Israeli-made armed drones, sources told Reuters.

 The committee nonetheless approved 11 billion euros of purchases for the armed forces, including five corvette warships for two billion euros.